rkotze/rkotze.github.io/_drafts/2019-12-12-idea-posts.md

 - How to mock vscode API
 - Example of a mock in action

+# Hidden code crouching bug

+- Opinion on the value of limiting WIP to the number of pairs you have
+- The danger of having doing simple tasks solo
+- The challenge of reviewing code #honest

 # Graphql server validation errors

 Make it part of the mutation payload object.